Ian Tait

 Ian Greville Tait (18 August 1926 – 4 February 2013) was a British medical doctor who spent most of his career as a general practitioner (GP) in Aldeburgh, Suffolk.
 He was a major figure in the modernisation of general practice in the UK during the 1960s and 1970s.
 According to Stephen Lock, former editor of the BMJ, Tait's work "helped transform general practice into a major medical specialty, giving family physicians a status equivalent to hospital consultants."

 Early life and education

 Tait was born at Archpool, Handcross in West Sussex on 18 August 1926, to Elizabeth Joan (née Alford) and Greville Brend Tait.
 His father was a GP, and members of the family had been medical doctors for three generations.
 He attended Cranleigh School in Surrey.
 He did his national service in the Royal Naval Volunteer Reserve at the end of the Second World War, serving on minesweepers.

-His medical training was at Magdalene College, University of Cambridge (1953 or 1954) and St Bartholomew's Hospital Medical School, London (1954).
+His medical training was at Magdalene College, Cambridge (1953 or 1954), and St Bartholomew's Hospital Medical School, London (1954).
 He later earned an MD degree by thesis from Cambridge for his research on general practice medical records.
 After his retirement, he studied medical history at the Wellcome Institute in London.